davidstaab/journal_recovery/README.md

     1. I've never done that before, so I ask ChatGPT for help again.
 It writes me some Dockerfile and compose.yaml snippets, and I figure out what they mean.
 1. Find a free cloud provider...(lol)
     1. I get $300 in promo credits on GCE, and they have a container optimized OS.
 Let's go!

+Next: **pruneem.py**
+The whole project is too big to tarball and pull off the VM, so I'll try to work on the device with some scripting tools.
+1. Use shell tools to find the largest folders of nonsense and delete those up-front.
+This will save some runtime for pruning.
+1. Run pruneem.py to compare files within a sorting directory with a higher similarity threshold: 90% rather than the first pass's 70%.
+If a file isn't similar enough, put it in a pile to be re-sorted.
+For files that are self-similar, take the largest and delete the rest.

 ## Ops stuff for my own reference
 ### Run the container locally
 `cd app && docker compose build --no-cache`